 The Golden Gate bridge is the one must-see site in San Francisco.
 It is one of the modern seven wonders of the world.

-I had a friend once drive her then-boyfriend and now husband from Los Angeles to San Francisco, just so he can see the Golden Gate Bridge for the first time.
+Our friend once drove her then-boyfriend and now husband from Los Angeles to San Francisco so that he could see the Golden Gate Bridge for the first time.
 They were there for a few hours before journeying back to Los Angeles.
 Crazy, right?

 We got so lucky during our time in San Francisco.
 Clear skies and little to no fog.
 We walked across it, it was windy but an experience we’ll never forget.